top of page

 As in other buildings in Bruges, it suffered countless of fire burndown and was rebuilt a few times in his history.
 The belfry stands at more than 80 m and its summit can be accessed via a narrow staircase.

-Belfry of Bruges from the back
+Belfry of Bruges from the inner courtyard

-This particular belfry employs a set of carillon, first received during the 16th century CE, to sound.
-Carillon is a set of bells of different size to produce various tunes.
-This set of carillon, with some of the bells dating back to the 18th century CE consists of 47 bells, ranging from the 1 kg to 5000 kg.
-The concept of carillon actually came from the Low Countries, and the word derives from the Latin word quarregon meaning 'a set of four bells'.
+This set of carillon, with some of the bells dating back to the 18th century consists of 47 bells, ranging from the 1 kg to 5000 kg.
+The concept of carillon actually came from the Low Countries, and the word derives from the Latin word 'quarregon' meaning 'a set of four bells'.

 The art of making music with carillon is performed by carillonneurs, traditionally during market and festive days.
 In Belgium being a carillonneur is very prestigious and is well respected.
 The carillon culture is Belgium is also taken seriously as a cultural heritage that fosters cultural identity and social cohesion with safeguarding efforts focused on preserving and restoring historic carillons.
 As a result many formerly silent carillons now once more active.